gelleicsaba/btrend/README.md

 ## Methods

-Methods is runnable subroutines that have parameters.
-A method declaration contain a subroutine name and parameters, and with a CALL command you can run the subroutine.
+Methods are runnable subroutines that have parameters.
+A method declaration contains a subroutine name and parameters, and with a CALL command you can run the subroutine.

 ```
 define {screenMap}=H'0400